1. Previous: Chapter 5

 In Kotlin, we use different types to indicate whether a variable can or cannot be set to null.

-All of the types that we’ve used so far in this series - such as String, Int, and Boolean - require you to assign an actual value.
+All of the types that we’ve used so far in this book - such as String, Int, and Boolean - require you to assign an actual value.
 You can’t just assign null to them, as we tried above.
 Since they don’t let you assign null, we call them non-nullable types.
 In contrast, types that allow you to assign null are called nullable types.

 In other words: